-Note: Any tasks relating to Netcool/OMNIbus Web GUI that are mentioned here only apply if you have Web GUI installed (which must be WebGUI Version 8.1.0.20).
+Note: Any tasks relating to Web GUI that are mentioned here only apply if you have Web GUI installed (which must be Tivoli Netcool/OMNIbus Web GUI Version 8.1.0.21).

 Note: Ensure that you have the correct versions of all required NOI product components installed.
-See the Netcool Operations Insight Version 1.6.2 Product and component version matrix for more details.
+See the Netcool Operations Insight Version 1.6.3 Product and component version matrix for more details on NOI components.